Community Services

 The number of units allowed is based on density, which allows a certain number of units per acre.
 The number of units allowed per acre is sometimes different for middle housing types and attached single family than it is for detached single family.
 The table below shows allowed densities for middle housing types and attached single family.

-Table showing permitting allowances for middle housing types in suburban, urban, and commercial regulatory zones.
+Table showing maximum density for middle housing types in suburban, urban, and commercial regulatory zones.

 Low Density Suburban Medium Density Suburban High Density Suburban Low Density Urban Medium Density Urban High Density Urban Neighborhood Commercial